jkzorz/jkzorz.github.io/_posts/2020-02-29-contour-plots.md

 - *Modeling:*
   - x: parameter1, y: parameter2, z: parameter 3

  In the following case, I am using a modeling example where I want to show the predictions of a model based on two of the predictor variables.
-In this case, we have a certain equation/model (the specifics aren't important here) that gives Productivity (z variable) as a function of light intensity (x variable) and biomass concentration (y variable).
-Here I want to show the productivity (z variable) that can be expected over a range of light intensities (x variable) and biomass concentrations (y variable).
+In this case, we have a certain equation/model (the specifics aren't important here) that gives productivity (z variable) as a function of light intensity (x variable) and biomass concentration (y variable).
+Here, I am using the contour plot to show the productivity (z variable) that can be expected over a range of light intensities (x variable) and biomass concentrations (y variable).

 To make the contour plot we have to first load the required packages: